freeCodeCamp/guide/src/pages/html/attributes/input-checked-attribute/index.md

 The checked attribute can be used with <input type="checkbox"> and <input type="radio">.

-The checked attribute can also be set after the page load, with a JavaScript.
+The checked attribute can also be set after the page load, through JavaScript.

-## Example
+## Take a look at the following example:
 ```html
 <form action="/action_page.php">
   <input type="checkbox" name="vehicle" value="Bike"> I have a bike<br>